FertilityCare™ Allied Health Education

 The Creighton Model FertilityCare System provides comprehensive, professional services through individualized follow-up, standardized teaching tools and ongoing research.
 The Creighton Model is a medically standardized modification of the Billings Ovulation Method.
 It is the only education program in this field that meets the education demands of a newly emerging allied health profession and provides a case management approach to teaching.

-This is the 35th consecutive year in which Creighton Model Education Programs have been offered.
+Creighton Model Education Programs have been offered now for 37 consecutive years.
 Two organizations designed to unite Creighton Model FertilityCare Centers nationally and internationally are FertilityCare Centers of America and FertilityCare Centers International.